cedar-policy/cedar-docs/docs/collections/_bestpractices/bp-implementing-roles.md

 );
 ```

-Note that we’ve also created a resource group called  `TimesheetGrp::"all-timesheets"`  As the name suggests, all timesheets are members of this resource group.
+Note that we’ve also created a resource group called  `TimesheetGrp::"all-timesheets"`.
+As the name suggests, all timesheets are members of this resource group.

-We can simplify this policy a little bit, by creating an Action group.
+We can simplify this policy a little bit by creating an Action group.
 In this case we’d create an action group called `ApproverActions` , with the members `Action::"TimeSheetReview"`  and  `Action::"TimeSheetApprove"`.

 We can now rewrite the policy as the following: